sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ##### format

 *Object*.
 The format object defines the representation for a component.
-It can be text (including XHTML and multi-lingual values), a simple value, or an enumerated value.
+It describes the possible content for component values, which could be text (including XHTML and multi-lingual values), a simple value or multiple values.

-* minOccurs - *Positive number* *optional* The default is 1. **Only for `measures` and `attributes`.** Indicates the minimum number of value that must be reported for the component.
+* minOccurs - *Non-negative integer* *optional* **Only for `measures` and `attributes`.** Indicates the minimum number of value that must be reported for the component.
+If missing than there is no lower limit on its occurrences.
 If > 1 then the component values will use the `values` property of the component value instead of `id` and `name` or `value`.
+The default is 1.
-* maxOccurs - *Positive number* *optional* The default is 1. **Only for `measures` and `attributes`.** Indicates the maximum number of values that can be reported for the component.
+* maxOccurs - *Positive integer*/*String* *optional* **Only for `measures` and `attributes`.** Indicates the maximum number of values that can be reported for the component.
+If set to the string "unbounded" than there is no upper limit on its occurrences.
 If > 1 then the component values will use the `values` property of the component value instead of `id` and `name` or `value`.
-* textFormat - *String* *optional*.
-Describes an uncoded textual format.
-If it is an empty string, then any valid string characters may be used in component values (within the constraints of the other format constraints).
-If used, the component values will use instead of `id` and `name`:
+The default is 1.
+* dataType - *String* *optional*.
+Describes the type of data format allowed for the representation of the component.
+Only the following dataTypes are supported: "String", "Alpha", "AlphaNumeric", "Numeric", "BigInteger", "Integer", "Long", "Short", "Decimal", "Float", "Double", "Boolean", "URI", "Count", "InclusiveValueRange", "ExclusiveValueRange", "Incremental", "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek", "ReportingDay", "DateTime", "TimeRange", "Month", "MonthDay", "Day", "Time", "Duration", "GeospatialInformation" and "XHTML". `Dimensions` do not support the type "XHTML".
+Time `dimensions` (having the id and role "TIME_PERIOD") only support the types "ObservationalTimePeriod", "StandardTimePeriod", "BasicTimePeriod", "GregorianTimePeriod", "GregorianYear", "GregorianYearMonth", "GregorianDay", "ReportingTimePeriod", "ReportingYear", "ReportingSemester", "ReportingTrimester", "ReportingQuarter", "ReportingMonth", "ReportingWeek", "ReportingDay", "DateTime", "TimeRange".
+The default data type is "String" except for time `dimensions`, which takes "ObservationalTimePeriod" as default.
+If used then the component values will use instead of `id` and `name`:
   - if `minOccurs` and `maxOccurs` are equal to 1: the `value` property,
   - otherwise: the `values` property.
+* isSequence - *Boolean* *optional*.
+Indicates whether the values are intended to be ordered, and it may work in combination with the interval, startValue, and endValue attributes or the timeInterval, startTime, and endTime, attributes.
+If this attribute holds a value of 'true', a start value or time and a numeric or time interval must supplied.
+If an end value is not given, then the sequence continues indefinitely.
+* interval - *Integer* *optional*.
+Specifies the permitted interval (increment) in a sequence.
+In order for this to be used, the isSequence attribute must have a value of 'true'.
+* startValue - *Number* *optional*.
+Is used in conjunction with the isSequence and interval attributes (which must be set in order to use this attribute).
+This attribute is used for a numeric sequence, and indicates the starting point of the sequence.
+This value is mandatory for a numeric sequence to be expressed.
+* endValue - *Number* *optional*.
+Is used in conjunction with the isSequence and interval attributes (which must be set in order to use this attribute).
+This attribute is used for a numeric sequence, and indicates that ending point (if any) of the sequence.
+* timeInterval - *String* *optional*.
+Indicates the permitted duration in a time sequence.
+It complies with the time duration specification of the ISO 8601 standard.
+In order for this to be used, the isSequence attribute must have a value of 'true'.
+* startTime - *String* *optional*.
+Is used in conjunction with the isSequence and timeInterval attributes (which must be set in order to use this attribute).
+This attribute is used for a time sequence, and indicates the start time of the sequence.
+This value is mandatory for a time sequence to be expressed.
+It must be a valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
+* endTime - *String* *optional*.
+Is used in conjunction with the isSequence and timeInterval attributes (which must be set in order to use this attribute).
+This attribute is used for a time sequence, and indicates that ending point (if any) of the sequence.
+It must be a valid standard time period (gYear, gYearMonth, date, dateTime and SDMX time periods).
-* minLength - *Positive number* *optional*.
+* minLength - *Positive integer* *optional*.
 Specifies the minimum length of the value in characters.
-* maxLength - *Positive number* *optional*.
+* maxLength - *Positive integer* *optional*.
 Specifies the maximum length of the value in characters.
-* minValue - *Decimal* *optional*.
+* minValue - *Number* *optional*.
 Is used for inclusive and exclusive ranges, indicating what the lower bound of the range is.
 If this is used with an inclusive range, a valid value will be greater than or equal to the value specified here.
 By default, the minValue is assumed to be inclusive.
-* maxValue - *Decimal* *optional*.
+* maxValue - *Number* *optional*.
 Is used for inclusive and exclusive ranges, indicating what the upper bound of the range is.
 If this is used with an inclusive range, a valid value will be less than or equal to the value specified here.
 By default, the maxValue is assumed to be inclusive.
+* decimals - *Positive integer* *optional*.
+Indicates the number of characters allowed after the decimal separator.
 * pattern - *String* *optional*.
 Holds any standard regular expression.
-* isMultiLingual - *Boolean* *optional*. **Only for `measures` and `attributes`.** This indicates for a textFormat of type "string", whether the uncoded component value should allow for multiple values in different languages.
+* isMultiLingual - *Boolean* *optional*. **Only for `measures` and `attributes`.** This indicates for a text format of type "String" or "XHTML", whether the uncoded component value should allow for multiple values in different languages.
 The default is `false`.
 If `true`, the component values will use instead of `id` and `name`:
   -  if `minOccurs` and `maxOccurs` are equal to 1: the `value` property,
   -  otherwise: the `values` property.
-* sentinels - *Array* of *Object*s *optional*.
-Each object represents a sentinel value which is a coded value (within the value domain of the textFormat) used to explain why data may not be present.
+* sentinelValues - *Array* of *Object*s *optional*.
+When present, the sentinelValues array indicates that sentinel values are defined for the data format.
+Each *[sentinelValue](#sentinelvalue)* object indicates a reserved value in an otherwise open value domain that holds a specific meaning.
+For example, a value of -1 can be defined to indicate a non-applicable value.

 Example:

 	{
 		"minOccurs": 2,
 		"maxOccurs": 3,
-		"textFormat": "String",
+		"dataType": "String",
 		"minLength": 4,
 		"maxLength": 4,
 		"pattern": "^[A-Za-z][A-Za-z0-9_-]*$",